Chemical Industry

-Chemical industry is define as one that uses chemistry to make chemicals from other chemical substances (raw materials)
+The chemical industry is defined as one that uses chemistry to make chemicals from other chemical substances (raw materials)

-The important raw materials used in chemical industry include (i) air (ii) CaCO3 (iii) Sea water and rock salt (iv) Sulphur (v) Metallic mineral ore (vi) Coal (vii) Natural gas and petroleum.
+The important raw materials used in the chemical industry include (i) air, (ii) CaCO3, (iii) seawater and rock salt, (iv) Sulphur (v) Metallic mineral ore (vi) Coal, (vii) Natural gas and petroleum.

-CaCO3 in the form of lime stone, chalk and marble is the source of lime or calcium oxide which is used for making concrete and cement.
-It can also be the source of raw materials for the production of baking powder and also for CO2 which can be used to produce sodium trioxocarbonate (iv) by the Solvay process.
+CaCO3 in the form of limestone, chalk and marble is the source of lime or calcium oxide, fertilisers which are used for making concrete and cement.
+It can also be the source of raw materials for the production of baking powder and also for CO2, which can be used to produce sodium trioxocarbonate (iv) by the Solvay process.

-Salt or NaCl occurs as rock salt in underground deposit and in sea water.
+Salt or NaCl occurs as rock salt in underground deposits and in seawater.
 The sodium chloride salt is the major starting material for many chemical industries.
 Sea water is also the source of NaBr from which bromine is manufactured on large scale.
 Electrolysis of NaCl produces chlorine.

-The other main product is NaOH which is used in the manufacture of soap and textile and in petroleum refining, as well as other chemicals such as Na2CO3 which is also a source of material for the glass industry and in the manufacture of detergents.
+The other main product is NaOH, which is used in the manufacture of soap and textiles and in petroleum refining, as well as other chemicals such as Na2CO3, which is also a source of material for the glass industry and in the manufacture of detergents.
 It is also used in the softening of water in the public water works department.

-The chlorine produced can be made to react with hydrocarbon obtained from fossil fuel.
-The chlorohydrocarbon are versatile raw materials.
-They are used in the making of synthetic rubber, paints removers, refrigerant and several types of insecticides and industry cleaning.
+The chlorine produced can be made to react with hydrocarbons obtained from fossil fuel.
+The chlorohydrocarbons are versatile raw materials.
+They are used in the making of synthetic rubber, paints removers, refrigerants and several types of insecticides and industrial cleaning.

 Chemical industries can be classified on the basis of their products.
 We have chemical industries which produce: